Below is a FREE Chair Yoga Lesson Plan inspired by 104 Yogi, Eileen Ash.

 The short version is perfect for taking into class with you.
 It’s short and sweet.

 104 Year-old Yogi: Eileen Ash

-In this post you’re going to get your yogic hands on one of the best yoga marketing tactics ever dreamed up in the mind of a yoga teacher.
-And two downloadable chair yoga lesson plans (scroll to bottom of page to download them).
+You’re going to get your yogic hands on one of the best yoga marketing tactics ever dreamed up in the mind of a yoga teacher.

 I’ve written many articles on how to market your yoga classes.
 So, when I saw a video about a 104 year old women called Eileen Ash who keeps fit by practicing yoga, I could see that this inspiring story could help keep my students become life-long yoga practitioners.
 The secret to building a sustainable yoga business is to find ways to keep your students coming to classes for years instead of months.

 There, I’ve said it.